-Before a man can even apply to the seminary, an extensive and rigorous screening process is conducted.
-Once a man applies for admission to the seminary program, the process continues with criminal background and reference checks, psychological testing, and review by an admissions board (which includes lay men and women).
+Formation of seminarians in healthy sexuality is part of the priestly formation program at Saint Francis de Sales Seminary.
+Before a man can even apply to the seminary, an extensive and rigorous two-tiered screening process is conducted.
+Once a man applies for admission to the seminary program, the process continues with background and reference checks, psychological testing, review by an admissions board (which includes lay men and women).
 Once accepted, the seminarian participates in a formation program which includes formation each year in chastity, celibacy, maturity, human sexuality and other related human formation topics.
 There are regular meetings with spiritual directors, monitoring of social media and internet usage, and annual formation evaluations.
-Seminarians are required to complete Safe Environment Education training, which includes child abuse prevention and mandatory reporting training.
+In addition, all seminarians are required to attend Safe Environment Education Training and review and sign the Code of Ethical Standards at the beginning of their formation.